 You can use any brand of pretzels.
 I got mine at the dollar store… don’t get me wrong – I usually don’t like dollar store food.
 But I feel like pretzels are pretzels?
 And they were way cheaper than the ones they sell at the grocery store.

-Cover your baking sheet with a single layer of mini pretzels.
+Cover your baking sheet (our is 11 x 17 inches in size) with foil and then add a single layer of mini pretzels.
 Get as many on there as you can without overlapping them.

 See what I mean about that creamy butter and brown sugar mixture?!
 Yum!